-In the next part we will create a dictionary and explain how we codify the essential algebraic tools provided by modified dimensions through our topological lenses.
-More precisely, our construction uses the topological tools provided by {\em weighted Lagrangian intersections} which, in turn come from a local systems on the configuration space of the punctured disc.
+In the next part we will create a dictionary and explain how we codify these essential algebraic tools provided by modified dimensions through topological lenses.
+As discussed, our construction uses the topological set-up provided by weighted Lagrangian intersections.
+These intersections are based on local systems on the configuration space of the punctured disc.

-We discuss how we use the geometric data provided by the { \em monodromies of our local system} and the {\em variables of our Lagrangian intersection} in order to encode {\em modified dimensions}.

-Secondly, we will see which variables capture the {\em difference} between the semi-simplicity of the universal Jones invariant versus the non semi-simplicity of the universal ADO invariant.
+We will see how we use the geometric data provided by the {monodromies of our local system} and the {variables of our Lagrangian intersection} in order to encode {modified dimensions}.
+Secondly, we will investigate which variables of our local system capture the {\em difference} between the semi-simplicity of the universal Jones invariant and the non semi-simplicity of the universal ADO invariant.